alantump/Hotel_review_project/README.md

 1. Scrape the data from booking
 2. Clean the reviews and translate spanisch, german, french into english
-3. Categorize reviews
+3. Categorize reviews into topics
-4. Summarize hotel reviews
+4. Summarize reviews of each hotel
-5. Create a embedding database
+5. Create a embedding database for a RAG system
 6. Plotting and saving the rating summaries